A downloadable Qua® Game

 The 3x3x3 Qua game has a lot of forced moves and frequently ends in a Kingmaker situation.
 I recommend playing a match of 6 games, one for each possible game turn order for three players, to determine who wins.
 Another possibility is to play either the Qua Misère or Dice Qua game variants for 3x3x3 Qua games.

 The 4x4x4 Qua Game challenges players' 3-D visualization skills and requires significant abstract strategy ability to anticipate the other players' moves.
-The 2nd and 3rd players need to cooperate and notice when the 1st player makes a double threat two of their moves away using empty cells.
-Otherwise, the 1st player will have a forced win the other two players cannot stop.
-This is also true if 2nd or 3rd players can make the same strategic double threat play using empty cells.
+Players need to notice when another player makes a threat that becomes unbeatable two or more moves away by occupying empty cells that cannot be blocked.

 Qua games can be played cooperatively, where the game objective is to help each other make connections, so all three players can be winners.